licht1stein/pyzoom/README.md

 - asking for input of your client id and secret
 - starting the web server to capture callback code
 - opening the browser for you to authorize on Zoom
-- capture the incoming code and run `request_tokens` with it
+- capturing the incoming code and running `request_tokens` with it

 As the result it will print the credentials (if all was ok).